The role of polarization field terms in a model for a cavity quantum material: Toy model

 A two-level truncation reduces the light-matter coupling in our model to a Peierls substitution (or equivalent) in the dipole and Peierls gauges.
-For $\omega\sim\omega_{12}$, the spectrum shown in Fig.~\ref{fig:trunc}(a) demonstrates the same scalar offset shown in Fig.~\ref{fig:pol}(a), which we attribute to ``interband'' dipole moment terms that have been eliminated by the truncation.
+For $\omega\sim\omega_{12}$, the spectrum shown in Fig.~\ref{fig:trunc}(a) demonstrates the same scalar offset shown in Fig.~\ref{fig:pol}(a), which we attribute to interband dipole moment terms that have been eliminated by the truncation.
 Including the next pair of orbitals is sufficient to reproduce the expected spectrum, as shown in Fig.~\ref{fig:trunc}(b).
 We remarked in the previous section that interband corrections arise from the self-polarization term.
 This means that, for a well-isolated band, we can obtain an accurate model by projecting the self-polarization directly onto the one-band subspace.

-Material truncation should also be made with the aim of providing accurate predictions for any physical observables of interest.
-As an example, we consider the expectation value $\langle E_{T,0}^2\rangle$ under orbital truncation in the Peierls gauge.
-The results are shown in Fig.~\ref{fig:tr-obs}, under increasing coupling $\eta$.
-While the transverse electric field, $\hat{E}_{T,0}$, is associated with the photon field in the Coulomb gauge, this operator is sensitive to interband dipole moments in the Peierls gauge representation, $\hat{E}_{T,0}=-\hat{\Pi}_0|_{\mathrm{Peierls}} -\hat{P}_0^{(\mathrm{Peierls})}$.
-Since these terms are eliminated in the two-orbital truncation, we cannot reproduce the expected results for $\langle E_{T,0}^2\rangle$ in this case.
+When placing a material truncation, we should also aim to produce accurate expectation values for any physical observables of interest.
+As an example, we consider the expectation value $\langle E_{T,0}^2\rangle$ under orbital truncation in the Peierls gauge, which we show in Fig.~\ref{fig:tr-obs}.
+While the transverse electric field mode, $\hat{E}_{T,0}$, is associated with the photon field in the Coulomb gauge, this operator is sensitive to interband dipole moments in the Peierls gauge representation:~$\hat{E}_{T,0}=-\hat{\Pi}_0|_{\mathrm{Peierls}} -\hat{P}_0^{(\mathrm{Peierls})}$.
+Since these terms are eliminated in the two-orbital truncation, we cannot reproduce the expected results for $\langle E_{T,0}^2\rangle$ in this case, even though the ground state is well approximated by truncation for this model.
 This will also be true for the Peierls substitution more generally, since the polarization field is needed to represent $\hat{E}_{T,0}$ in the Peierls gauge.

-An alternative approach to the Peierls substitution is sometimes taken by truncating the position operator inside the PZW transformation.
+An alternative approach to the Peierls substitution can be found by truncating the position operator inside the PZW transformation.
 This is often taken with the aim of ``restoring'' gauge invariance between truncated Coulomb and dipole gauge models~\cite{di_stefano_resolution_2019,savasta_gauge_2021,dmytruk_gauge_2021}.
-For a uniform cavity field, the PZW transformation can be written as
+For a uniform cavity field, the PZW transformation can be written in the passive view as